 Until an effective vaccine is widely available, there will be opportunities for category managers to add value.
-With employees travelling less, spending on transport and accommodation can be consolidated and sustainability initiatives accelerated.
+With employees travelling less, spending on transport and accommodation can be consolidated and sustainability

 There was much else to discuss besides sustainability when Procurement Leaders hosted a call between two multinationals recently, to compare their 2021 business travel plans.
 Four themes emerged from the exchange, as outlined below.

 The discussion highlighted differences in the way organisations have restricted travel to all but the essential trips, in response to the Covid-19 outbreak.

 The global travel manager for a speciality chemicals company explained how the business has put in place “severe travel restrictions.”
 Any domestic or international trip must now be considered essential by the company’s senior leaders.
 Pre-Covid-19, employees had to obtain approval from their line manager alone.
 Now senior management or members of the executive committee are involved in the authorisation of all trips.

 The global travel spend lead for a pharmaceuticals company said they have no set definition of ‘essential’ travel, but employees’ line managers must approve all intercontinental travel.